 Employees aware of people on the premises who may be unauthorised should report these to their manager for action.

 Visitors COVID-19 Restrictions

-In light of the pandemic, we are operating a reduced service.
-Dalgarno Trust have implemented a range of measures to ensure the work place is COVID secure and to prevent the risk of spreading.
+Considering the pandemic, we are operating a reduced service.
+Dalgarno Trust have implemented a range of measures to ensure the workplace is COVID secure and to prevent the risk of spreading.

 This includes: